purepear/koa-joi-router-2/README.md

 #koa-router-joi

-Joi Validation and Documentation for koa-router.
+Automated Joi Validation and Documentation for koa-router.

 #### Features: